10 silver linings of COVID-19

 The pandemic has prompted our NCS community to do things differently … and amazing blessings have resulted.

 As Thanksgiving draws near, God is turning our hearts toward gratitude.
-We’re thinking less about our COVID fatigue and more about our COVID blessings.
+We’re thinking less about our COVID fatigue and more about the silver linings and blessings of COVID.

 We’re thinking about all the ways the pandemic has prompted our NCS community to do things differently … and the amazing encouragement, generosity, creativity and kindness that have resulted.
 Here are some of our favourites: